mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 - As long as the public interface is not modified, changes are fine.
 - If public interface should be changed, but it was not included in any official public release yet, changes are fine.
 - If you want to expose a new extended algorithm, it should be done in a way to preserve the source-level compatibility.
-Create a new interface on top of the existing one, and provide another `create` function to instantiate your algorithm:
+Create a new interface on top of the existing one, and provide another `create` function to instantiate your algorithm (since OpenCV 4.x it's fine to add new properties to algorithms, because we relaxed compatibility requirements from binary compatibility to source-level compatibility (except for the patch releases)):

   ```.cpp
   namespace cv {